bemoid/bemoid/scss/components/checkbox/checkbox.md

 ---
 title: Checkbox
-description: Component for stylizing selectable input fields
+description: Component for creating selectable input fields
 group: Components
 layout: docs.html
 algolia: true
 ---

-Component for stylizing selectable input fields, where the user can select multiple choices from a list.
+Component for creating selectable input fields, where the user can select multiple choices from a list.

 ## Usage